Skip to main content

 About

 Carnival Massacre is a single player survival shooter game with a horror theme.
 It was developed by BEDTIMESTORIES and was released on December 29, 2025.
-It received positive reviews from players.
+It received very positive reviews from players.

 After countless nightmares about your missing little sister, you embark on a journey with one goal: to bring her home.
 You play as Harley, a girl who’s going to face horrors worse than anything her nightmares could produce. ⠀ Retro-styled graphics reminiscent of the PS1 era!
 Classic survival horror gameplay!
 An atmospheric theme park with engaging puzzles!
 Fully voice-acted cutscenes!
 Inve…